balanced-dev/yuzu-docs/docs/_quickstart.md

 ### Integration

-As Yuzu sites are defined by the frontend this new site won't do anything until they create a realse for us to integrate.
+As Yuzu sites are defined by the frontend this new site won't do anything until they create a release for us to integrate.

 We have a pre-packaged release from our Lambda workshop available for you to download and integrate.